The Complete Guide on How To Write a Good Short Story in 6 Steps

 - Resolution.
 This is the conclusion of the story that ties up all the loose ends of your story.
 The reader should get the impression of either a happy or sad ending.

 Just remember that you’re writing a short story, so you’ll have to move through these plot points quickly without making the story feel rushed.

 Writing short stories is a lot of fun, and it’s great practice for writing longer stories.
-It forces you to focus in on what’s most important to the story you’re telling, and you get the unmatched feeling of knowing you took a story idea from concept to completion.
+It forces you to focus on what’s most important to the story you’re telling, and you get the unmatched feeling of knowing you took a story idea from concept to completion.
 If you decide to start writing short stories, you’re in great company.
-Stephen King, arguably the greatest storyteller around, began his career writing short stories for magazines.
+Stephen King, arguably one of the greatest storytellers around, began his career writing short stories for literary magazines.
 You can begin your journey to writing success by writing short stories as well.
-If you’re interested in some practical tips for getting your creative writing skills off the ground, check out Udemy’s course on creative writing.

 Learning how to write a short story can seem daunting, but we’re here to tell you that it’s easier than you think.
 Professional writers from all over the world help people like you become better short story writers through online courses, master classes, and seminars.
 Once you have mastered the art of short story writing, you’ll find yourself better prepared to learn how to write a novel too.
 All it takes is a little learning and practice.

 Get a subscription to a library of online courses and digital learning tools for your organization with Udemy Business.